alexbuggy/Notes_Apart/README.md

 - View their own **public profile** with favorites and reviews

 ### 🛡️ Admin Features
-- **Delete inappropriate reviews** from any user
+- **Delete inappropriate reviews** from any user while accessing the admin panel page
-- Only admins can **see the delete button** on reviews they don't own
+- Only admins can **see the delete button** on reviews they don't own outside the admin panel
 - Maintain a safe and moderated user experience

 ---